Getting Started

 There are a lot of wallets available.
 We recommend Brave, MetaMask, or Rainbow.

-You can install your wallet on either your you browser or your phone (and you can move it later), but we recommend installing it on your phone.
-You can still approve transactions on your phone even if you’re using your desktop browser, and most people take automatic backups of their phone, so the risk of losing your wallet is lower.
+You can install your wallet on either your browser or your phone, but we recommend installing it on your phone (don’t worry, this can be moved later).
+You can still approve transactions on your phone even if you’re using your desktop browser, and most people take automatic backups from their phone, so the risk of losing your wallet is reduced.

 Once your wallet is installed, click connect on your desktop browser and scan the QR code with your phone to connect with your wallet app.
 Or use the browser built into your wallet app to connect to BackedBy.
 If want to use BackedBy with a browser extension on your desktop, install the extension and click Connect in the upper right of your browser.